St Georges Church School SEN Information Report 2020-21

 How does the school make provision for children with additional needs (with or without a EHCP)?

 Children will be given the opportunity to select from differentiated tasks (occasionally tasks may be specifically tailored to a child), work in small groups with adult support or receive 1:1 input from an adult.
 Additional support may also be sought from outside agencies, who may work directly with the children and give advice about strategies which will support learning.
-An Individual Education Plan (IEP) or Learning Passport, detailing specific targets, may be created to support a child's learning journey.
+An Individual Education Plan (IEP), Learning Passport or Support Plan, detailing specific targets, may be created to support a child's learning journey.

 The school is a single storey building with wide door access throughout the school .
 There is a disabled toilet and shower for use by disabled children.